 Once set up, you can use a browser to keep tabs on your home in real-time or view recorded video based on motion detection.
 You can also do that via the DS Cam mobile app.
 For more, check out my full review of the Surveillance Station.

-Video Station
+Video Station (or Plex Media Server)

 This app is one of the many streaming features of a Synology NAS.
-It automatically organizes movies and TV shows and casts them on the DS Video app, which is available on many platforms, including iOS, Android, Roku, Xbox, Fire Stick, etc.
+It automatically organizes movies and TV shows and casts them on the DS Video app, which is available on many platforms, including iOS, Android, Roku, Xbox, Fire TV Stick, etc.

 Download Station